bhagwat-rahul/cool-stuff/Notes/ZeroToAsic.md

 Why verify?
 Cz taping chips is expensive!!!
 Also take a while (few months), so it's good to know things work.

+Noticing a lot of back and forth between you code and some kind of waveform / sim viewer where you go around checking if signals are what you want them to be.
+Could potentially be automated with some kind of deterministic tool to check the simulation file or an LLM (not trustworthy but to spot quick things.)